 We bought our train tickets online through CITS, which is China’s national travel agency (submit an inquiry to CITS here).
 You can confirm your ticket with them and pay via PayPal, but you’ll need to pick up your tickets at their office once you arrive in Beijing.
 Bear in mind that you can only pick them up during working hours, Monday through Friday, so plan your time in Beijing accordingly.
 You can also have your train tickets delivered to your hotel for a small fee.

-Arriving at the train station in Beijing
+Arriving at the Beijing railway station

 The K23 train leaves from Beijing Central railway station.
-We had read horror stories about navigating the train station, but it was really quite simple.
+We had read horror stories about navigating the Beijing train station, but it was really quite simple.
 You get your ticket checked and go in through security.
 Then there is a big sign, which is all in Chinese, but just look for K23.
 There will be two numbers following the train number.
 The first number (1 or 2) will tell you which floor to wait on, and the second number will tell you which waiting area to sit at.
 Then, just follow the signs.
 When you see all of the Western tourists clumped together, you know you’ve found the right spot.

 What to expect in your train car